wbmattis2/digital-response-generator/README.md

 [TCPDF](https://tcpdf.org/docs/license/) is available under the GNU Public License 3.0; [FPDI](https://www.setasign.com/products/fpdi/about/) is available to use under the MIT license.

 The version of TCPDF used in this plugin has been modified; some files unnecessary for the plugin's functionality have been removed, and line 21579 has been altered.
-The modification consisted of adding "-.35" to the $tw value assignment in the definition of addTOC().
+The modification consisted of adding "-.35" to the `$tw` value assignment in the definition of `addTOC()`.
 Without this fix, the table of contents extends to the right edge of the page, ignoring the right margin.
-The fix limits the width of the table of contents so that it doesn't extend to the end of the page; this artificial margin can be adjusted by increasing or decreasing the extra value subtracted from $tw.
+The fix limits the width of the table of contents so that it doesn't extend to the end of the page; this artificial margin can be adjusted by increasing or decreasing the extra value subtracted from `$tw`.

 ## Special Thanks